threefoldtech/core9/docs/GettingYourFeetWet/Cuisine.md

 Cuisine makes it easy to automate server installations and create configuration recipes by wrapping common administrative tasks, such as installing packages and creating users and groups, in Python functions.

-To use cuisine you first need to get an executor that can be local or remote.
+To use prefab you first need to get an executor that can be local or remote.

 To get local a executor:
 ```
 executor = j.tools.executorLocal
-cuisine = j.tools.cuisine.get(executor)
+prefab = j.tools.prefab.get(executor)
 ```

 Or to get a remote executor:
 ```
 executor = j.tools.executor.getSSHBased(addr, port, login, passwd)
-cuisine = j.tools.cuisine.get(executor)
+prefab = j.tools.prefab.get(executor)
 ```